 A safe ocean where people are protected from ocean hazards.

-An accessible and transparent ocean with open access to data, information and technologies.
+An accessible ocean with good governance, open access to data, information and technologies.

 User data is collected from you whenever you visit this site.
 To find out how the Federal Ministry of Education and Research (BMBF) handles your data and the purpose of processing your data please refer to our statement on data protection.